-How to Manage Secret Environment Vars in Xcode and CI
+How to pass secret env vars in Xcode and CI

-No one should put secrets into the repository.
-Everyone knows that but keep doing that.
-If you feel like it's you, take a look at the cleanup guide.
+No one should put secrets into repository.
+Everyone knows that but keep doing that If you feel like it's you, take a look at the clean up guide

-Unless you are using Xcode Cloud, there is no convenient tool for managing secrets out-of-the-box that would run smoothly both locally and on CI.
+Actually it's Xcode's fault.
+Unless you are using Xcode Cloud, there is no convenient tool for managing secrets out-of-the box that would run smoothly both locally and on CI.

 There used to be a tool called BuddyBuild that was injecting secrets, but it has gone and now only redirects to Xcode Cloud.